jskov/openapi-jaxrs-client/README.md

         url: https://xml2rfc.ietf.org/public/rfc/html/rfc3339.html#anchor14
       example: 13:45.30.123456789

->This option allows parsing of the type `LocalDate` to be treated by the generator as `java.time.LocalDate`.
+>This option allows parsing of the component schema `LocalTime` to be treated by the generator as Java SE `java.time.LocalTime`.

->It can be disabled if your remote connection uses the type name `LocalDate` for something bespoke.
+>It can be disabled if your remote connection uses the type name `LocalTime` for something bespoke.

 >
 	default value: true

 ## Testing